imrivera1/Code-ArtProject/README.md

 2. Flask and its respective imports, such as flask_login -- Flask 1.1.2
 3. SQLAlchemy 1.1
 4. Werkzeug 1.0.1
+5. To install these, simply run in the command line while in the projectFiles folder "pip install -r requirements.txt"

 ## Instructions for Compilation
 1. Download the project via git / or zip